mrstucknet/Islamic-Public-Library/README.md

-# Islamic-Public-Library
+# House of Wisdom
-Welcome to the Islamic Public Library Where you can find Islamic Books of Nearly Every type that gives answers to the different question of the world .
+Welcome to the House of Wisdom where you will find the Endless Knowledge of Muslim Scientists , Researchers , Scholars and Writers.
+If you want to reserach more about the topic you can find multiple Resources according to that topic.

+The Whole Library is Divided into different branches each branch tackle a unique topic and each topic have multiple books for that topic.